CLI Reference¶

 Options:

 -o, --outdir PATH: Output directory for downloaded FASTQ files. [default: fastqs]-a, --assay TEXT: Assay type for generating design file after download.
-If not provided, only downloads FASTQs.-d, --design-output PATH: Output path for design CSV (default: metadata_{assay}.csv in outdir).-c, --cores INTEGER: Number of parallel download jobs. [default: 4]--preset [lc|le|ls|ss|t]: Snakemake job profile preset for downloads. [default: le]-n, --dry-run: Show what would be downloaded without downloading.-v, --verbose: Increase logging verbosity.--help: Show this message and exit.
+If not provided, only downloads FASTQs.-d, --design-output PATH: Output path for design CSV (default: metadata_{assay}.csv in outdir).-c, --cores INTEGER: Number of cores/parallel jobs. [default: 4]--preset [a|lc|ld|le|ls|ss|t]: Snakemake job profile preset. [default: le]--profile, --profiles PATH: Path to a Snakemake profile directory (overrides --preset).-n, --dry-run: Show actions without executing them.-v, --verbose: Increase logging verbosity.--help: Show this message and exit.

 seqnado design¶